 HOMEFRONT Funding Recipients

 The Homefront funding round was developed to support individual artists in response to the impact of COVID-19 on the arts sector.
-Over 370 applications were received and funding of up to $10,000 per artist will be provided to the 66 successful recipients.
+Over 370 applications were received and funding of up to $10,000 per artist has been provided to the successful recipients.

 This funding will support activities such as research and development, making of new works or sharing of works via online platforms, and artists fees and living expenses to undertake arts activities.